Caram44/ecn310/README.md

 conda env create -f ecn310_environment.yml

-activate the environment by typing conda activate ecn310 now you can open any of the .ipynb files by clicking on them in filebrowser or your can type jupyter notebook in the terminal to get started
+activate the environment by typing

+conda activate ecn310

+now you can open any of the .ipynb files by clicking on them in file browser or your can type jupyter notebook in the terminal to get started